From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Appendix

 \subsection{Example of Standardizing True News Explanations}

-To demonstrate the effectiveness of our standardized prompting approach, we provide a concrete example shown in Figure \ref{exp-a2} that shows both the input (original verified news article) and the output (standardized explanation) generated using our carefully crafted prompt with GPT-4o-mini.
+To illustrate our standardized prompting approach, Figure \ref{exp-a2} presents an example with the input (a verified Hindi news article on PM Narendra Modi's 2024 election speech) and the corresponding standardized explanation generated using GPT-4o-mini.

-\textbf{Input (Original Article):} The input consists of a verified news story about Prime Minister Narendra Modi's speech during the 2024 Lok Sabha elections campaign.
-The article highlights his address in Andhra Pradesh, where he shared the stage with key regional leaders and outlined BJP's plans, emphasizing NDA's growing strength and future aspirations.
-The content contains factual elements such as: